 Year 6 pupils will undertake a thorough transition process.
-The SENCo from the school that will receive a SEN child will visit St Peter's and the SEN children during the summer term.
+The SENCo from the school that will receive a pupil with SEND, will visit St Peter's and the children with SEND during the summer term.
 If deemed necessary additional transition arrangements will be put in place as required.
 E.g. "New Foresters".

-For all other leavers, the child's SEN folder, notes and IEPs will be passed on to the receiving school.
+For all other leavers, the child's SEN folder, notes and ILPs will be passed on to the receiving school.